 A number of amphibians and reptiles can be found in Fiji including snakes, iguanas, frogs and geckos.

 There are two endemic species of frogs in Fiji, the ground frog and the tree frog.
 The ground frog is a threatened species, while the tree frog is known for both males and females producing mating calls (usually it’s just the male who calls in other frog species).

 Iguanas in Fiji

-Probably one of the most impressive lizard species found in Fiji is the Fiji Banded Iguana.
+Probably one of the most impressive lizard species found in Fiji is the Fiji banded iguana.
 The males of this large emerald-green lizard have vertical stripes, while the females are all green.
-Their long tails make up for than two-thirds of the iguana’s total length.
+Their long tails make up for more than two-thirds of the iguana’s total length.
 Another iguana species is the critically endangered Fiji Crested Iguana found only in the northwestern islands in the dry forest.